Onkar2408/Diwali-Sales-Data-Analysis-using-PYTHON/README.md

 # Python_Project-Diwali-Sales-Data-

-# The objective of the project are -
+# OBJECTIVES OF THE PROJECT ARE -
 1. To analyse Diwali sales on the basis of diffetent products, gender, state, age, occupation and zone area of the customers.
 2. Improving customer experience by analyze sales data.
 3. Increase revenue.